-The Syslog events from the Solace Event Module are stored in the SolEventModuleEvents cache and displayed in the Solace PubSub+ Monitor/Syslog Events display.
+The Syslog events from the Solace Event Module are stored in the SolEventModuleEvents cache and displayed in the Solution Package for Solace/Syslog Events display.

 This cache keeps history and can optionally be stored to the history database by the Historian.
 You can adjust the history settings in the RTView Configuration Application using the following fields in the Solace>DATA-STORAGE tab: